Ghouls (2019)

 I liked this better, the further it went on.
 At times there’s black humour which felt almost like a supernaturally skewed Coen Brothers film, such as when Polina escapes, trying to make her way through the woods with a sack on her head.
 It’s also attractively photographed, with some shots which were genuinely very pretty (above).
 I liked the fact that, after sundown, it was still a very well-lit night, rather than leaving the viewer peering into darkness trying to figure out what was going on.
 It probably also helps that the banal chit-chat between the quartet, which had dragged down early proceedings, stops because they’re a) separated, and b) too busy trying to survive, both the criminals and the ghouls.

 Probably would have preferred to have seen more monstrous activity.
 The low budget is apparent in the limited number of creatures, and they spend a bit too much time lurking in the reeds, when you feel they should be… well, gnawing.
 However, there’s still enough energy to keep things going, and we progress to a decent enough finale.
 I did think there was some potential left on the table.
 For example, I was thinking Xian might not be dead, and expected him to return to life as the old woman tried to burn his body.
-However, I’ve seen considerably worse films made by countries with considerably more horror heritage (see: yesterday’s Belgian entry).
+But I’ve seen considerably worse films made by countries with considerably more horror heritage (see: yesterday’s Belgian entry).
 Tradition: perhaps it’s vastly over-rated.

 This review is part of our October 2024 feature, 31 More Countries of Horror.